WHAT WOULD IT TAKE TO CONVINCE YOU THAT SOMETHING WAS REAL?

 10m, Silent (no audio) video (2025)

-What would it take to convince you that something was real? is a short video made from found/pre-existing online footage that playfully explores the intersection of our dominant media platforms with our experiences of democracy, coercion, belief, and trust.
+What would it take to convince you that something was real? is a short video that playfully explores the intersection of dominant media platforms with our experiences of democracy, coercion, belief, and trust.

-The video was exhibited in the street-level window of the Berwick Film & Media Arts Festival venue at 22 Bridge Street, Berwick upon Tweed, from 16 November 2025 - 16 January 2026.
+Made entirely from found or pre-existing online footage the video was exhibited in the street-level window of the Berwick Film & Media Arts Festival venue on Bridge Street from 16th November 2025 until 16th January 2026.

-Visitors were able to view the video in Berwick, from street-level, 24hrs a day.
+Visitors were able to view the video, from street-level, 24hrs a day.

 Berwick Film & Media Arts Festival